s4ke/Master-Thesis/src/md/004-relwork.md

 as are similar experiments with the Eta language^[Eta project page at \url{http://eta-lang.org}], a new approach to Haskell on the JVM.

-[@achten2004arrows; @achten2007arrow] use an Arrow implementation in Clean for better handling of typical GUI tasks.
+Arrows have also been shown to be useful for better handling of typical GUI tasks in Clean [@achten2004arrows; @achten2007arrow].
-[@Dagand:2009:ORD:1481861.1481870] used Arrows in OCaml in the implementation of a distributed system.
+@Dagand:2009:ORD:1481861.1481870 used Arrows in OCaml in the implementation of a distributed system.

 ## Earlier work